Be More Active! Understanding the Differences between Mean and Sampled Representations of Variational Autoencoders: Conclusion

 \paragraph{Should we use mean representations for downstream tasks?} One of the concerns that was raised by the findings of \citet{Locatello2019a} was that mean representations, which are generally used for downstream tasks, would not benefit from the disentanglement that was exhibited by sampled representations.~However, we showed that active variables, the relevant part of the representations, are quite similar in both representations.~Thus, we can expect mean representations to be as useful as sampled ones for downstream tasks.~We established that the passive variables of mean representations are near zero with low variance and seem to have an arbitrary high correlation with other variables.
 Thus, one may want to remove them, especially when feeding the mean representations into algorithms that are sensitive to near-zero or highly correlated features.

 \paragraph{Generalisation of our results to other types of VAEs} Because our paper explains the reason of the discrepancies between the mean and sampled representations observed by~\citet{Locatello2019a}, we chose to remain as close as possible to their experimental protocol, and used the same models to obtain consistent results.
 However, the authors proved that unsupervised disentanglement learning was not possible without further inductive biases.
 Thus one should keep in mind that disentangled representations obtained from the models used in this paper can only be selected post-hoc based on disentanglement metrics, which may not always be practical for downstream task applications.
-Despite this, as described in~\Secref{sec:polarised-regime}, our explanation mainly relies on the polarised regime, which has been shown to occur in any well-behaved VAE~\citep{Dai2018, Rolinek2019, Dai2020}.
-Thus, we expect our findings to be readily applicable to other types of VAEs which, for example, are identifiables and can thus directly provide disentangled representations~\citep{Khemakhem2020,Locatello2020b,Mita2021}.
+Despite this, as described in Section 3, our explanation mainly relies on the polarised regime, which has been shown to occur in any well-behaved VAE as long as their prior and posterior distributions are Gaussian with diagonal covariances \citep{Dai2018,Rolinek2019,Dai2020,Bonheme2023a}.
+This makes our findings to readily applicable to identifiable VAEs which can directly provide disentangled representations~\citep{Khemakhem2020,Mita2021}.

 \paragraph{Other applications of this study} While our main focus was to explain the higher correlation observed in mean representations by \citet{Locatello2019a}, our new definitions of the polarised regime may also be useful to monitor the number of passive variables and prevent posterior collapse due to over-regularisation~\citep{Lucas2019b, Dai2020}.